 Clean Outdoor Furniture

 Stubborn dirt and grime on outdoor furniture rarely come off with a mere damp cloth.
-On the other hand, a mild liquid soap solution is generally enough to effectively clean off dust and dirt buildup on patio furniture made from plastic, wood, cane/bamboo, and metal.
+On the other hand, a mild liquid soap solution is generally enough to effectively clean off dust and dirt buildup on patio furniture made from plastic, wood, cane/bamboo, metal and outdoor upholstered fabric cushions.

 Here is a quick step-by-step guide to clean outdoor furniture in your backyard with liquid dish detergent:

 - Dust the furniture to remove loose dirt, dust, and debris.
 Use a brush to clean out crevices and narrow spaces.

 - Mix ¼ cup of dish soap in a bucket of warm water to make a soapy, sudsy cleaning solution.

 - Hose down the furniture or dampen it with water.

 - Dip a sponge or soft scrubber in the solution and clean the furniture thoroughly.